 “Meijer takes great pride in going to a market they’ve studied.
 We believe this will be a strong, and successful investment in the community,” Randall said.
 “Meiijer will also own the site, and they don’t want to shed tax payments for a location that isn’t generating revenue.
 I can’t predict the future, but Meijer doesn’t have that kind of history.”

-From the first minute of a nearly 8-hour, two-day public hearing on the Meijer proposal, storm water management was of utmost importance for residents and village leaders.
+From the first minute of a on the Meijer proposal, storm water management was of utmost importance for residents and village leaders.
 Meijer’s permit specifically requires the Army Corps Of Engineers and the Department of Natural Resources to sign off on the wetland preservation plan on the site.

 The issue of wetland designation applies to the gas station portion of the development.
 Surveyors will study the site in spring, and if the plans need to be significantly changed, Meijer would travel through the approval process all over for the gas station only.